wp-plugins/powerpress/readme.txt

 Add podcasting support to your blog.

 == Description ==
-The Blubrry PowerPress Podcast Plugin has all of the essential features needed to provide podcasting support in a Wordpress blog.
+Blubrry PowerPress podcasting plugin adds all of the essential features for podcasting to WordPress.
+Developed by podcasters for podcasters, PowerPress goes above and beyond with full iTunes support, Update iTunes listing feature, web audio/video media players and more!

 For users who feel the plugin is too complicated, we've included a Simple Mode.
 Simple Mode only includes the essential features to your blog to support podcasting.